g7nguym/proxmox-k8s-stack/README.md

 You can follow Proxmox installation documentation at https://www.proxmox.com/en/products/proxmox-virtual-environment/get-started
 In this demo, Proxmox is installed on `/dev/sda`
 Following network configuration is done on all nodes
+*Note: for the lab setup, I only use active-backup mode.
+For production, LACP is recommended.*
 ![image](https://github.com/user-attachments/assets/41048945-ea45-4269-aa6b-728773f18af3)